nsaikiran/impression/_drafts/server-framework-interface.md

 But the underlying setup is this.
 Se

+# App server:

+[app vs web server][difference].
+The confusion starts because both of them speak HTTP.
+Your app server maybe a http server which only generated JSON response.

+I would give Jetty is app server.
+It talks http, contains your

+Application server not necessarily talk in HTTP.
+It can talk in many protocols as required.
+For me application server is designed for your specific purpose.
+It may speak HTTP, SMTP, FTP and more based on your requirement.
+It may provide many services.

+---
 Evolution is the answer for why some things are in certain way.
 Explore the evolution.